khazelrigg/McCallumCompSci/src/cs/mccallum/SecondDimension/README.md

 ------------------------

 A multi dimensional array is simply a 1D array which contains references to 1D arrays of the same type.

-For simplicity these examples only use two dimensions but the following is consistent as the number of dimensions increases.
+_For simplicity these examples only use two dimensions but the following is consistent as the number of dimensions increases._

-In Java the arrays discussed so far are only in one dimension and are created as follows:
+The arrays discussed so far are only in one dimension and are created as follows:

     int[] array = new int[3];